-A population segment is considered "significant" if its loss would constitute a significant gap in the range of the taxon.
+A population segment is considered significant if its loss would constitute a significant gap in the range of the taxon.
 The American Samoa population of the Pacific sheath-tailed bat represents the easternmost distribution of this species.
-The loss of this population would truncate the species' range by approximately 100 miles (161 kilometers) and perhaps farther if the Independent Samoa population is also extirpated.
-Such a range reduction is significant when a species is declining range wide, as this one is, thereby reducing the possibility of dispersal and re-colonization from other areas.
-Furthermore, extremes of within-species variation in genotype, phenotype, and/or behavior are likely to occur at the periphery of species' ranges (Erwin 1991); loss of the American Samoa population of the Pacific sheath-tailed bat therefore could constitute loss of important genetic or other variability within the species.
+The loss of this population would truncate the species range by approximately 161 km (100 mi) and perhaps farther if the Independent Samoa population is also extirpated.
+Such a range reduction is significant when a species is declining range-wide, as this one is, thereby reducing the possibility of dispersal and re-colonization from other areas.
+Furthermore, extremes of within-species variation in genotype, phenotype, and/or behavior are likely to occur at the periphery of species ranges (Erwin 1991); loss of the American Samoa population of the Pacific sheath-tailed bat could therefore constitute loss of important genetic or other variability within the species.
 The population structure of this species may be described as a metapopulation: although stochastic events may result in extirpations on some islands, they may be re-colonized by dispersers coming from other populations (Palmeirim et al. 2005).
 Having such a structure, the species will only survive in an archipelago if the island colonization rate is sufficiently high to compensate for the rate of extirpation.
 Colonization rate is clearly proportional to the availability of source populations, therefore; if the rate of extirpation on individual islands due to stochastic events is higher than the rate of colonization, the long term result may be the permanent regional extinction of the species (Palmeirim et al. 2005).
-Based on the discreteness and significance of the American Samoa population to be a distinct vertebrate population segment which warrants review for listing under the Act.
+Based on the discreteness and significance of the American Samoa population of the Pacific sheath-tailed bat, the U.S. Fish and Wildlife Service (FWS) considers this population to be a distinct vertebrate population segment which warrants review for listing under the Act.
 The American Samoa distinct population segment of the Pacific sheath-tailed bat faces severe and imminent threats.
-See SUMMARY OF THREATS and Rationale for Listing Priority Number, below.
+See Summary of Threats and Rationale for Listing Priority Number sections, below.